-The core activity of GLEN is the Multipliers Training Cycle.
-It consists of training seminars, an internship and a “practice phase” in which participants use the new experience and skills gained to carry out global education activities.
-The uniqueness of GLEN’s training offer lies in the combination of
+The core activity of GLEN is the so-called Multipliers’ Training Cycle.
+It consists of training seminars, an internship and a “practice phase”, in which participants use their new experiences and skills gained to carry out global education activities.
+The uniqueness of GLEN’s training offer lies in the combination of…

 - theory and practice

 - innovative and participatory non-formal learning and training

 - participants living in various European countries with diverse backgrounds that meet and engage on seminars and later do an internship in tandems or trinoms in an African, Asian, Southeast European or Caucasian countries

 Participants participate in the cycle, whereby they can apply for two different groups: GLEN-Anglo or GLEN-GéCo.GLEN Anglo